WAPT 4.0

 Remove: Removes selected custom string from the list.

-User-Agent: Enables to select the type of browser for your test.
-Select desired browser from the combo-box.
+User-Agent: You can check this option and select a type of browser for your test.

 Add "X-Forwarded-For" HTTP header: Toggles the use of additional fields in HTTP header for imitating different users working through a proxy server.
 It is useful to emulate page requests coming from multiple computers.

-$C1 - low byte of virtual user's number;
+$U1 and $U2 - low and high bytes of virtual user's number;

-Use the list of IP addresses: Enables to specify the list of IP addresses.
+Use the list of IP addresses: Select this option if you want to specify the list of IP addresses.
 Click the IP Addresses... button.
 In the displayed dialog, enter desired addresses.

 Add: Adds a new string to the list of addresses.
-Specify there desired IP address.
+Specify there a desired IP address.

 Remove: Removes selected address from the list.

-The properties specified for current user profile will be used for all its requests.
-However, you will be able to change specific user think time and HTTP headers for each request on the Properties tab of this request.
+The properties specified for user profile will be used for all its requests.
+However, you will be able to change specific user think time, HTTP headers and validation rules for any request in its properties.

 Next page